0x5d/sententia/readme.md

 }
 ```
 Then, we could get something like `"She wrote a book called 'A Subdued Duckling'"`.
+Notice we have to group the actions with `()` for Go to interpret their output as input to
+`capitalize`.
 If you want a refresher on how Go templates handle arguments,
 [check this out](https://golang.org/pkg/text/template/#hdr-Arguments)!